 Stress is a feeling that people will usually be able to identify.
 By contrast one might have a continual sense of anxiety that is difficult to identify.
 Someone who has been subjected to long-term stress can cause anxiety.
 It might also occur when we feel threatened by a person or situation.
 Stress is an incidental experience that we can overcome more easily than anxiety, whereas anxiety can affect our emotions, behaviour or physical health.
 A negative cycle can be created, meaning the more anxious we feel the more heightened the anxiety becomes and the more negative we feel, which in turn makes us avoid the situations that make us feel anxious.
 In this sense, we might be able to identify the situations that make us anxious, but unlike stress, we cannot explain why it is making us feel that way.

-What are the possible treatments?
 In the case of somebody suffering stress, once the cause of stress is accurately pinpointed, a course of hypnotherapy, focusing on relaxation techniques and reversing the element of stress with the power of suggestion will work.
 Hypnotherapy treatment alone would usually be used to treat acute stress, where a client feels tension and physical disturbances such as insomnia or sexual dysfunction.
 This can usually be overcome with treatment of around six weekly sessions.

 In the case of treating anxiety, you will need to realise that the symptoms can be alleviated and that you will be able to deal with them.
 It is also important to distinguish that their are not multiple reasons behind the anxiety, otherwise one may be resolved but the other then replaces it.
 Hypnotherapy can be used to build your confidence and alter your subconscious mind to believe that you can reverse the anxiety.